Overview

 - Resources for Schools and Childcare

-Asthma Friendly Schools Application Guide
+The ALA Asthma Friendly Schools Initiative

+The ALA Asthma Friendly Schools Initiative provides a framework and tools that communities and schools can use to work together on a comprehensive approach to asthma management, including planning tools, policy recommendations, and education programs.
 With the goal of working towards improving student heath, attendance, and academic achievement, IKE established a voluntary award opportunity to acknowledge schools with exceptional asthma management programs.
 The most basic and essential activities fall under the bronze level award.
 Successive award levels include additional activities and require more effort, resulting in progressively stronger programs and culminating in a Platinum level award.
 The Asthma Friendly Schools recognition levels represent points of progress toward the goal of improved asthma management, because every small step makes a difference.
 For more information on this program please email IDOHAsthma@health.IN.gov.

-Printable Asthma Medication Poster
+Asthma Inhalers Poster

 Indoor Air Quality Rule